 This morning, set off on a walking tour of Koblenz, set at the confluence of the Rhine and Mosel rivers, that spans the highlights of the Old Town.
 Originally established as an outpost of the Roman Empire and named Castellum apud Confluentes, the town became a city in the 13th century and served as a haven for French refugees during the French Revolution.
-Learn special insights from a local guide during your tour, and then continue to explore during free time before returning to the ship for lunch.
+Learn special insights from a local guide during your tour, and then sample some local vintages during a wine-tasting at a local winery before returning to the ship for lunch.

 Return to the ship for lunch, and continue sailing toward Rudesheim—witnessing Lorelei, a large rock rising 440 feet above the river, en route.
 Since the time of Ancient Greece, there have been legends of sirens, women-creatures who lure sailors to their death with sweet songs.
 Ancient Germanic legend places one such siren (Lorelei) here, and it is said she enticed sailors to destruction below the rock.

-Upon arrival in Rudesheim this evening, step ashore for dinner at a local restaurant featuring traditional folk music.
+Upon arrival in Rudesheim this evening, step ashore for dinner at a local restaurant.

 Discover Heidelberg, a historic and vibrant German university town, on a full-day excursion, disembarking in Frankfurt after breakfast for your transfer.
 Rebuilt in the 18th century after the French nearly leveled it, Heidelberg remained mostly unharmed during WWII—and today allures visitors with its enchanting architecture, a rich literary heritage, and striking river-side panoramas.